Argentina–China relations: Trade

 Argentina's total investment in soybean exports was US$143 million in the past two decades and increased to US$5.55 billion.
 This event led to Argentina's bilateral trade deficit from 2007 to 2014 amounting to US$24,164 million.
-During these two decades, Argentina's economic strategies have been ideal to soybean production which expanded from 1995's, 12 million tons, to 2010's, 52.6 million tons.
+During these two decades, Argentina's economic strategies have been ideal for soybean production, which expanded from 1995's 12 million tons to 2010's 52.6 million tons.
 During Argentina's trade deficit, not all of Argentina's soybean products were exported to China, leading to a growth in Argentina's trading partners.
 In 2012, India was an important importer of Argentine soy oil, followed by China, some European countries, Iran, and Peru.
 In 2013, Argentina was ranked third in global soybean production, after Brazil and the United States.
-The amount of soybean production within Argentina totaled to be 18% worldwide.
+The amount of soybean production within Argentina totaled 18% worldwide.

-When trade between China and Argentina increased after the initial deficit, China started to direct their attention towards Argentina's local markets, and infrastructures.
-China invested in large projects in Argentina such as roads, railroads, and shipping ports to increase export profitability to China.
-Chinese interest in Argentina has been focused on areas of manufacturing connected to exports to China such as oil, railroads to transport products across different areas of the country, and the soybean industry.
-In 2010, Chinese investments influenced the Economic Commission for Latin America which largely influenced the economy in Argentina.
-One of China's influences has been through supplying industrial items to Argentina's growing economy such as: cellular, radio, and television equipment, and computer mainframes.
+When trade between China and Argentina increased after the initial deficit, China started to direct their attention towards Argentina's local markets and infrastructures.
+China invested in large projects in Argentina, such as roads, railroads, and shipping ports, to increase export profitability to China.
+Chinese interest in Argentina has been focused on areas of manufacturing connected to exports to China, such as oil, railroads to transport products across different areas of the country, and the soybean industry.
+In 2010, Chinese investments influenced the Economic Commission for Latin America, which largely influenced the economy in Argentina.
+One of China's influences has been through supplying industrial items to Argentina's growing economy, such as cellular, radio, and television equipment and computer mainframes.

+In April 2023, Argentina announced it would pay for Chinese imports in yuan rather than dollars.
+This decision aims to relieve the country's dwindling dollar reserves.
+In December 2023, following the election of Javier Milei, who campaigned on breaking ties with China, China suspended a currency swap agreement with Argentina.
+In June 2024, the currency swap agreement was renewed.